 Many people drink ginger turmeric tea for weight loss.
 They say it cleanses the body, boosts metabolism, and burns fat.
 However, there is no scientific research that proves these claims.

 Each of the spices can aid in weight loss in some ways, but they work through different mechanisms.
 Ginger is a powerful anti-inflammatory that reduces aches and pains.
-It also improves the digestion of food so you absorb more nutrients (2).
-Meanwhile, turmeric helps to regulate blood sugar levels which can aid in weight loss among diabetics.
-It also encourages the body to break down fats (1).
+It may also reduce feelings of hunger (2).
+Meanwhile, turmeric helps to regulate blood sugar levels which can aid in weight loss among diabetics (1).

 That said, weight loss can only happen if the calories you consume through food and drinks are less than the number of calories your body uses up.
 If you’re not eating a healthy diet – including plenty of fruit and vegetables – then any tea, however magical it claims to be, will have little effect on your weight.